egh/ledger-autosync/README.rst

 Testing
 -------

 ledger-autosync uses pytest for tests.
 To test, run pytest in the project directory.
-This will test the ledger, hledger and ledger-python (if available) interfaces.
+This will test the ledger, hledger and ledger-python interfaces.
+If hledger or the ledger-python interface is not found, these tests will be skipped.